What is a deductible and what does it mean in insurance?

 Similar to flooding, home insurance doesn’t cover earthquake damage.
 Homeowners in states like Alaska and California should consider purchasing earthquake insurance to fill the gap in coverage.
 If your home does sustain earthquake damage, you’ll have to pay an earthquake insurance deductible.
 The III estimates that most earthquake deductibles are between 2-20% of the home’s replacement value.

 What is a minimum deductible?

 Although you can set your own deductible, there’s typically a minimum amount.
-You can’t choose a deductible of $0 to avoid paying any money out-of-pocket towards a claim.
 Each insurance company sets their own minimum deductible, but expect to pay at least a few hundred dollars.

 The minimum deductible for auto insurance tends to be slightly less than it is for home insurance.
 Some car insurance companies allow drivers to pay as little as $200 for their deductible.
 For home and renters insurance, insurance companies commonly set a minimum deductible of $500 or $1,000.

 Raising your deductible generally equates to paying a lower monthly premium.
 But it’s a common misconception that raising your deductible always leads to major savings on your insurance.
 In reality, a higher deductible is going to cost more money out-of-pocket in the event of a claim, and it may only lower your premium by a few dollars each month.